DemocracyClub/yournextrepresentative/ynr/apps/sopn_parsing/README.md

 This app is designed to extract useful information out of UK Statement Of Persons Nominated documents (SOPNs), published before elections.
+It uses the `pypandoc_binary` dependency (which both provides an interface to, and installs the binary of, the upstream [pandoc](https://pandoc.org/) project) to convert SOPN documents to PDF (as needed) to be parsed.

 The documents contain information on candidates for a given election, but are published in a wide variety of layouts.